frnmst/mcmc-comparisons/README.md

 Compare different kinds of MCMC and AMCMC sampling algorithms to find out which ones are faster.

+### Method

+The independent variable is the number of *samples*, i.e. the number of steps to approximate the distribution.
+What we want to measure are the dependent
+variables: time and probability.

+Experiments are repeated on a different processor thread using the same input parameters.
+The results of these experiments are grouped by sample size so it is possible to compute average running times, average probabilities and their standard deviations.
+Plotting is carried out after these statistical computations.

 ## Dependencies for the installation phase

 The following packages are needed only during the installation phase.
 You may